Hit spy comedy tackles the tragedy of divided Korea

 “It suddenly occurred to me that at least one person in the restaurant could be a spy, quietly living among us,” said Choi Jong-hun, who goes by the pen name “Hun”.

 “Of course the North and South are enemies and the division is a tragedy.
-But I think we are one people, and the story focuses on that love for neighbours and family.”
+But I think we are one people, and the story focuses on that love for neighbors and family.”